 My Favorite Accommodations

-Ocean Club West is perfect for laidback luxury with lovely landscaping and a breathtaking beach, then this is the place for you.
-The hotel’s 64 condo-style units want you to feel like you’re at home—if home was on one of the most beautiful stretches of beach in the Caribbean!
-Screened-in porches let you peacefully enjoy your coffee or glass of wine while looking out at the ocean, or your kids in the pool.
-Save money by making your own meals in your unit’s kitchen, or grill up a burger on one of the two barbecues by the pool.
-There’s a large gourmet grocery story just two blocks from the resort, where you can pick up provisions for your whole vacation.You can request complimentary rollaway beds, cribs, railings for twin beds, and even baby monitors.
+If you’re looking for laidback luxury with lovely landscaping and a breathtaking beach, then Ocean Club West is the place for you.
+The hotel’s 64 condo-style units make you feel right at home—if home was on one of the most beautiful stretches of beach in the Caribbean!
+Screened-in porches let you peacefully enjoy your coffee or glass of wine while soaking in ocean or poolside views.
+Save a little money by making your own meals in your unit’s kitchen, or grill up a burger on one of the two barbecues by the pool.
+There’s a large gourmet grocery story just two blocks from the resort, where you can pick up provisions for your whole vacation.
+You can request complimentary rollaway beds, cribs, railings for twin beds, and even baby monitors.
 Strollers, booster seats and sand toys are also available at no extra charge.
-Should mom and dad want a romantic evening alone, staff members are available for babysitting at an additional charge.
+And if mom and dad want a romantic evening alone, staff members are available for babysitting at an additional charge.

 My Favorite Accommodations